 GSN or Claim Trees can be used within any Safety and/or Environmental Case to present a clearly defined argument for the safe use of any system or equipment and it delivers sound environmental performance.
 However, it is not the only method of achieving this and therefore Safety and/or Environmental Cases using other approaches should not necessarily be regarded as improper or inferior.

 1.1.2.
 When it might be used

 The GSN or Claim Tree diagrams should be refined to progressively more detailed levels as the system design develops and good evidence becomes available.
-Where the Claims were supported by Assumptions early in the project life-cycle, Safety Assurance activities such as testing and analysis should be used to replace Assumptions with evidence.
+Where the Claims were supported by Assumptions early in the project life-cycle, Safety and Environmental Assurance activities such as testing and analysis should be used to replace Assumptions with evidence.